Stephen C. Meyer Philosopher of Science

 Events

-Spanning three decades, Steve Meyer has spoken at hundreds of universities, classrooms, churches, and public fora.
-Stay tuned for upcoming lectures, debates, and online webinars.
+Spanning three decades, Stephen Meyer has spoken at hundreds of universities, classrooms, churches, and public fora.
+Stay tuned for upcoming lectures, debates, and online webinars from the Center for Science and Culture (including events with Dr. Meyer).
 Or, browse past events and view videos of recorded events.
-To request that Stephen Meyer speak at your event, submit a speaker request.
+To request that Dr. Meyer speak at your event, submit a speaker request.

 Upcoming and